 Static factory method is a static method that returns an instance of a class.
+The key idea is to gain control over object creation and delegate it from constructor to static method.

 The key idea of static factory method is to gain control over object creation and delegate it from constructor to static method.
 The decision of object to be created is like in Factory made outside the method (in common case, but not always).
 While the key (!) idea of Factory Method is to delegate decision of what instance of class to create inside Factory Method.
 E.g. classic Singleton implementation is a special case of static factory method.
 Example of commonly used static factory methods: